jinglou/p2016-rss-small-target/RSS/README.md

 	 3. `RSS`  detection results, including .mat and .png

  3. For each input color image, the resulting MAT file is a structure array "Targets" with the following fields:
-	 1. `RegionNums`  the number of all detected small targets
+	 1. `RegionNums`  the number of the detected small targets
-	 2. `Regions`  a structure array with the regional properties of all detected small targets
+	 2. `Regions`  a structure array with the regional properties of the detected small targets
 		 1. `ClusterNo`  the cluster ID of the target
 		 2. `Props`  three regional properties of the target: Boundary, Pixel List, and Bounding Box